 Jokes aside, playing football has many benefits:

 Science has proven that you are never too old to play football.
-However, it won’t come as a surprise that as you get older the risk of injuries increases.
-This is true for any sport.
+However, it won’t come as a surprise that the risk of injuries increases as you get old, regardless of the sport you practice.
 In the case of football, the most common injuries as you get older are:

-A common problem among older players, particularly men, that have played since childhood, is that they are too accustomed to injuries and therefore self-prescribe their own remedies.
-Be smart, consult a specialist for a thorough diagnosis to avoid long term injuries.
+A common problem among older players, particularly men that have played since childhood, is that they are too accustomed to injuries and therefore self-prescribe treatment.
+Be smart, and consult a specialist for a thorough diagnosis to avoid long term injuries.

-It is important that you adjust your physical activity to your age and build up to your desired workout intensity instead of overexerting yourself.
-Don’t over do it, if you feel some discomfort during a game, please stop and sit on the sideline.
-Studies show that at age 45, the overall recovery rate is about 15% slower than a 30 year old person with similar injuries.
+Instead of overexerting yourself, you must adjust your physical activity to your age and build up to your desired workout intensity.
+Please don’t overdo it.
+For example, if you feel discomfort during a game, please stop and sit on the sideline.
+Studies show that at age 45, the overall recovery rate is about 15% slower than a 30-year-old person with similar injuries.
 The recovery rate declines even further with age.

 In summary, adjust your time in the field and consult your doctor if you get injured.

-There will be a point that you will have to retire because you have a serious injury or other health issues that you can’t control.
-If you love the game, there are other ways of still be involved in the beautiful game.
+There will be a point when you have to retire because you have a serious injury or other health issues that you can’t control.
+However, if you love the game, there are different ways to remain involved in the beautiful game.
 You may no longer be able to take advantage of the physiological benefits of football, but you can still keep the mental health and social aspects alive.

 Do you like leading people or teaching?
 Maybe you like working with children.
 Then, you may want to consider becoming a coach.
-While professional coaches have to complete qualifications like for any other profession, you don’t need qualifications to coach an amateur group in you local club or school.
+While professional coaches have to complete qualifications like for other professions, you don’t need qualifications to coach an amateur group in your local club or school.

 Maybe you are a reserved person and prefer collaborating rather than leading.
 Then, volunteering in your local club may be an option.
-Football clubs and other sports organisations are always in need of a helping hand.
+Football clubs and other sports organisations always need a helping hand.
 They need to raise funds, run the kitchen, run the bar, build a shed, etc.

 However, if you just want to move your body and have a bit of fresh air while keeping the playful and social aspects of sports.
 You may want to consider other sports such as golf.
-Keep in mind that some of these sports may not be a good idea if you have a chronic injury.
-For example, if you suffer from serious back pains, golf may not be the sport for you.
+However, keep in mind that some of these sports may not be good if you have a chronic injury.
+For example, if you suffer from severe back pains, golf may not be your sport.
 If in doubt, always consult with your doctor.

-Hopefully the paragraphs above convinced you to keep playing the beautiful game.
-If you have a serious injury or you are 60 or more, remember, you still have walking football!
+Hopefully, the paragraphs above convinced you to keep playing the beautiful game.
+But, if you have a severe injury or are 60 or more, remember, you still have walking football!

 Ok, the examples below are retired professional players.
-However, it is still inspiring to see them playing long after they retired.
+However, it is still inspiring to see them playing long after retiring.
 Some of them keep in shape until the end of their days, others… Do you remember Ronaldo The Phenomenon?